Toilet Brains may earn compensation through affiliate links on this page.

 It may be a little more expensive compared to several others on the market, but keep in mind that you get a soft close seat and lid included.
 Something that some manufacturers want you to find separately.

 American Standard are a high quality brand we always watch out for when investigating, compiling, and ranking a list of products.
 The 2889218.020 has a decent set of specifications that includes a round front bowl that produces added leg room, and a PowerWash rim.

 Those of you who enjoy having a hygienic bathroom will certainly appreciate the PowerWash and Siphon jets used to push any bacterial build up off the bowl.
 This becomes even more effective when you think about the EverClean surface, which is produced by AS to keep itself clean with a special type of glazing built in to fight against all types of problems people run into through a modern household such as mold and mildew.

-This model is of a normal height rather than the right height that is becoming more common.
+This model is not necessarily the smallest toilet available.
+It has a normal height bowl rather than the right height that is becoming more common.
 Which will be fine for your average buyer.
 However, for those who have people living with them, or even visitors that may have a range of mobility issues, it may make more sense to opt for a comfort height unit.

 Has a dual flush, which gives people more choice in how much water they consume.
 A gallons per flush usage of between 0.92 and 1.28 gpf is respectable, and of course, fully WaterSense certified.